Skip to main content

 Overview

-Lattice Authentication defines how the Data Lattice validates ownership and authenticity of incoming values during merge operations.
+Lattice Authentication defines how the Lattice validates ownership and authenticity of incoming values during merge operations.
 Since lattice merges combine data from untrusted sources, every incoming signed value must be verified before it is accepted into the local state.

 The authentication model is built into the OwnerLattice merge path, operates at O(delta) cost (only verifying entries that differ), and is safe by default: if ownership cannot be verified, the merge is rejected.